 Hurricane Preparedness

-While hurricanes are known as a concern for the southeast region of the country, 40 out of 50 U.S. states have experienced hurricanes or tropical storms since 1866, according to FEMA.
+While hurricanes are known as a concern for the southeast region of the country, 40 of the 50 U.S. states have experienced hurricanes or tropical storms since 1866, according to FEMA.

 The Atlantic hurricane season runs from June 1st through November 30th.